PAIR OF “À LA REINE” ARMCHAIRS

 These armchairs are an invaluable testimony to the beauty of Louis XV seating in the mid-eighteenth century, characterized by perfect mastery of design, purity of line and curves, and precision of carving, coupled with the finesse of the ornamentation.

-An armchair ‘à la reine’ en suite with ours, was part of the collection of the New-England Museum, Boston.
+An armchair ‘à la reine’ en suite with ours, reproduced above and bearing the number 202 on the rear crosspiece of its seat, was part of the collection of the New-England Museum, Boston.

 Information Inquiry